 Texas State University emphasizes the importance of jazz education and performance as part of a comprehensive music department curriculum.
-To close out the festival, the award-winning Texas State University Jazz Ensemble will perform with Mr. Herring.
+To close out the festival, the award-winning Texas State University Jazz Ensemble will perform with Mr. Herwig.
 The Texas State University Jazz Ensemble has performed at many prestigious festivals, including the Montreux and North Sea Jazz Festivals, the Texas Jazz Festival, the UNT Jazz Festival, the Notre Dame Collegiate Jazz Festival, and the IAJE and TMEA Conventions.
 In May 2012, the Texas State Jazz Ensemble toured Chile.